How to Cast On for Knitting in the Round on Circular Needles

 - For a nice clean join, cast on 1 more stitch than the pattern calls for.

-2. Lay out your knitting so you are sure you aren’t twisting your cast on (notice I put the cast on edge towards the inside of the needle.
-This way I know it’s not twisted).
+- Lay out your knitting so you are sure you aren’t twisting your cast on (notice I arrange the cast on edge towards the inside of the loop formed by the circular needle.
+This way I can tell it’s not twisted).

 Once you have cast on, placed the beginning-of-round marker, and joined the work into a round, simply proceed to work the pattern as described.
 Working in the round on circular needles is simple, just knit (or purl) around and around and around!